kleysonr/docker-openldap/README.md

 - Build you docker image using the Dockerfile as base, or

-- Use the docker compose to manager the container based on a built image available on the Hub Docker (https://hub.docker.com/r/kleysonr/openldap/)
+- Use the docker compose to manage the container based on a built image available on the Hub Docker (https://hub.docker.com/r/kleysonr/openldap/)

 > **docker-compose up**
+>
-Creates a fresh openldap container.
+>Creates a fresh openldap container.

 > **docker-compose stop**
+>
-Stops a running openldap container.
+>Stops a running openldap container.

 > **docker-compose start**
+>
-Resumes a openldap container.
+>Resumes a openldap container.

 ----------